 Not exists capability

-There is a subtle difference in IJC (and RDBMS in general) between the IS NULL operation and rows which don't exist.
-In the case of IS NULL, the question asked is to return rows that exist but contain no data for particular field(s).
+There is a subtle difference in IJC (and RDBMS in general) between the NULL value of a row and the non-existing value of a row.
+In the case of IS NULL operator, the question asked is to return rows that exist but contain no data for particular field(s).
 This means the basic join operation does complete successfully, for a given case and the foreign key field value does exist in the child table, displaying some rows, with no apparent values for the field(s) in question.
 The slightly different case of the 'Not exists' query is such that is facilitates queries described like 'display only parent rows that have no child data' or indeed 'display only parent rows that have X child data'.
 In IJC, to be able to construct queries of this nature, one should use the available 'COUNT ' operator.
-A small example is given next to show this working.

 Query term validation